 Graduate of University of Ibadan Grabs Attention as She Finishes With First Class in Yoruba

-- A young lady who is a graduate of the University of Ibadan has gone viral on social media
+- A young lady who is a graduate of the University of Ibadan has gone viral on social media after sharing her academic feat

-- The young lady shared a screenshot showing that she graduated from the university and her grade
+- The young lady shared a screenshot showing that she graduated from the university and her brilliant grade

-A graduate of the University of Ibadan bags a First Class in Yoruba and mentions another rare achievement in a unit under her department.
+A graduate of the University of Ibadan bags a first class in Yoruba and mentions another rare achievement in a unit under her department.

 The young lady took to her media page to explain what she achieved in a post that has generated reactions online.